ugol/poller/Readme.md

   "poll1": {
     "pollDescription": "What number do you think is the best?", "options": {
-      "one": "One is definitely the first",
+      "1-one": "One is definitely the first",
-      "two": "Two is better than one",
+      "2-two": "Two is better than one",
-      "three": "Three is the magic number"
+      "3-three": "Three is the magic number"
     }
   },
   "poll2": {
     "pollDescription": "Another silly poll, choose another number", "options": {
-      "four": "Four is two plus two",
+      "1-four": "Four is two plus two",
-      "five": "Five is the number of fingers",
-      "six": "Six is six"
+      "2-five": "Five is the number of fingers", "3-six": "Six is six"
     }
   }
 }